Pulverizer2020/random-1d-snake/README.md

 # Structure of Code

 The 3d creature's genotype is defined as a graph, where nodes represent body parts and edges represent connections between those body parts.
-Using this representation, any creature body can be represented.
+Using this representation, any creature body can be generated.
 A simple creature might be a repeating body segment, each one with a leg:

 <img src="images/Picture1.png" width="200">

-The recursive edge is regulated by a `self.recursive_limit` attribute in `bodynode.py` which limits the number of times a body part can connect to itself.
+The recursive edge is regulated by a `self.recursive_limit` attribute in `BODY_NODE` which limits the number of times a body part can connect to itself.